 Autism Biomarkers Consortium for Clinical Trials (ABC-CT)

-Currently, autism is diagnosed and treated based on information gathered from clinical assessments and parent questionnaires.
+Currently, autism is diagnosed based on information gathered from clinical assessments and parent questionnaires.
 ABC-CT will add to this pool of knowledge by developing a more objective battery of tools to measure social function.
 Using EEG to measure brain function, eye tracking technology to measure visual attention, and automated recording techniques to assess behavior and speech, children aged 6 to 11 will be monitored over a six-month period.
-In addition to the behavioral measures and biomarker data, this community resource will also include DNA samples from children with ASD and their parents for use in future genetic studies.
+In addition to the behavioral measures and biomarker data, this community resource will also include DNA samples from autistic children and their parents for use in future genetic studies.

 Support & Collaboration